jtaby/Waldo/README.md

 *NOTE:* Make sure you `cd` into your project folder.
 If you don't, then the window won't start-up and you won't get any feedback.
 I am trying to get that fixed for 0.4

+## Known Issues
+- Sometimes on first launch, the app crashes.
+I can't get this to reproduce reliably and am working towards fixing it.
+A simple restart of Waldo should fix it.
+Sorry for any inconvenience.

 ## Changelog

 ### Version 0.3
+- Rename project to Waldo (previously known as VimAck)
 - Auto-install vim plugin on first launch (thanks zef)
 - Add support for case-sensitive searches (thanks zef)
 - Add support for regex searches (thanks zef)